• Skip to primary navigation

 • ½ teaspoon salt

-• 6 oz Feta cheese coarsely crumbled, 170g
+• 6 oz Feta cheese (coarsely crumbled)

-• ½ pound cherry tomatoes on the vine if available, 250g
+• ½ pound cherry tomatoes

 • 1 teaspoon olive oil